arunthampi/nestorbot/README.md

 };
 ```

+## Things to Note

+* The filesystem available to Nestor apps is not persistent.
+Any files
+  that you write will not be available on the next run of the app.
+* You have a maximum of 60 seconds to complete a request made to Nestorbot.
+If there are use cases for which you'd want longer execution time, please get in touch at [concierge@asknestor.me](mailto:concierge@asknestor.me).

 ## Feature Requests / Bug Reports / Corrections

 If you have feature requests, bug reports in both the app as well as the manual, please [raise an issue](https://github.com/zerobotlabs/nestorbot/issues).